iOrb/p-darts-df/README.md

-# Progressive Darts for Deepfake detection
+# Progressive Darts for Deepfake Detection